-Wouldn’t it be great if we could really step back in time and see what life was like for our ancestors?
+Wouldn’t it really be great if we could step back in time and see what life was like for our ancestors?
 We have loads of ways to do that, of course, but in Blaenavon they’ve brought the past right up to date.
 This has been around for a little while now, but we thought it would be a good chance for you to explore it.

 Internationally recognised as the world’s major producer of iron and coal during the 19th century, Blaenavon World Heritage Site is an exceptional testimony to the dynamic forces that drove the Industrial Revolution.
-It is hoped that this immersive experience and Time Travellers’ benches will encourage visitors to further engage and take interest in the area’s rich heritage.
+It is hoped that the new immersive experience and Time Travellers’ benches will encourage visitors to further engage and take interest in the area’s rich heritage.

 Featuring real characters from Blaenavon’s industrial past, ‘Time Travel in the Blaenavon World Heritage Site’ uses audio storytelling and three-dimensional technology to display the town’s rich industrial history through three virtual reality films – showcasing life at Big Pit, the town primary school and the home of a local family in Blaenavon Heritage Town.